SMTorg/smt/doc/_src_docs/applications/cckrg.rst

      -  None
      -  ['BaseDesignSpace', 'list', 'ndarray']
      -  definition of the (hierarchical) design space: use `smt.utils.design_space.DesignSpace` as the main API.
 Also accepts list of float variable bounds
+  *  -  is_ri
+     -  False
+     -  None
+     -  ['bool']
+     -  activate reinterpolation for noisy cases
   *  -  random_state
      -  41
      -  None